inveniosoftware/invenio/docs/developers/introduction.rst

   development (refactoring).

-- *Agile Development* where each iteration should lead to working code in relatively short time while incremental step are small and easy to understand by other developers.
+- *Agile Development* where each iteration should lead to working code in relatively short time while incremental steps are small and easy to understand by other developers.
 When you start with development take advantage of built-in tools provided by Python and underlying libraries::